gbif/jekyll-hp-base-theme/README.md

-# GBIF hosted portal theme
+# GBIF Hosted Portal Theme

-A jekyll theme for hosted websites - under development
+A Jekyll theme for hosted websites – under development: https://hp-theme.gbif-staging.org/

 # install and start
 See https://jekyllrb.com/ for details on using Jekyll